felipenlunkes/cv/index.md

 #### **2013-2015** | freelance software developer

-* Freelance software developer, using Java, C and VisualBasic languages.
-Freelance software developer, using Java, C and VisualBasic languages.
+* Freelance software developer, using Java, C and VisualBasic.

 **Skills: Visual Basic · C · Java**

 #### **2012-2015** | Freelance computer maintenance technician

 * Technician responsible for the maintenance of desktop computers and laptops, acting as a freelancer.
-Technician responsible for the maintenance of desktop computers and laptops, acting as a freelancer.

 **Skills: Microsoft Windows · Hardware · Linux**